flightaware/libpg2sdr/README.cubicsdr.md

 ![CubicSDR setup screen](screenshots/cubicsdr-startup.png)

+Click Start.
 You should now have a waterfall display running.

 ## Tuning